Testing for Bone Health – Strength/Density

 Are my bones strong and healthy?

 This test determines the rate of bone breakdown.
-If caught in its early stages there is an increased chance of stopping further bone break down with a program of good quality supplementation and the correct exercise to help strengthen and re-build bones.
-It is also possible that a patient with bone breakdown is allergic to calcium and some of the minerals used to build bones.
-This can also be easily tested, with a simple muscle test and if an allergy is found it can be corrected using AllerCease™.
+If caught in its early stages there is an increased potential to stop further bone break down with a program of good quality supplementation and the correct exercise to help strengthen and re-build bones.
+It is possible that a patient with bone breakdown may be allergic to calcium and the minerals used to build bones.
+This can be easily tested, with a simple muscle test and if an allergy is found it can be corrected using AllerCease™.

 What Is Bone Aging?

-Over a lifetime, we build & lose bone & this process is a delicate balance between bone health growth & bone breakdown.
-During the first few years & into early adulthood, the process is strongly weighted towards bone formation, & this process continues until we reach our 20’s to 30’s.
-Once we pass our 30’s, the cycle reverses & there is a gradual thinning of bone health with age, called osteoporosis.
-Menopausal patients experience a degree of bone breakdown.
-This is due to the continued imbalance of hormones, for instance estrogen & progesterone etc.
+During our lifetimes, we build and lose bone.
+This process is a delicate balance between bone health growth and bone breakdown.
+From birth to early adulthood, the process is strongly weighted towards bone formation, this process continues until we reach our 20’s to 30’s.
+Once we pass our 30’s, the cycle reverses and the bone gradually thins in a process called osteoporosis.

 Why Is It Related to Menopause?

-During menstruation, most women output enough progesterone & estrogen from the ovaries; these 2 hormones are key in supporting bone growth.
-Once women reach mid-forties & usually between 3 to 4 years before entering menopause, these levels of progesterone & estrogen gradually starts to diminish, which then causes an acceleration of bone loss.
-In men, the decline of testosterone can also lead to bone loss.
-Men convert testosterone into estrogen so a decrease in testosterone can lead to lower estrogen levels.
+During menstruation, most women produce enough progesterone and estrogen from the ovaries; these two hormones are key in supporting bone growth.
+Once women reach their mid-forties and usually between three to four years before entering menopause, their levels of progesterone and estrogen gradually starts to diminish, which causes an acceleration of bone loss.
+In men, the decline of testosterone also leads to bone loss.
+Men convert testosterone into estrogen so a decrease in testosterone leads to lower estrogen levels.

 The answer is Yes.

-- The Middle-aged & elderly lose a few inches of height due to osteoporosis.
+- The middle-aged and elderly lose a few inches of height due to osteoporosis.

 - Seniors are more prone to hip fractures which are secondary to osteoporosis.